 • Have you experienced such a sense of lost time?

-• As though by letting go, you were letting in?
+• As though by letting go, what were you letting in?